Career Exploration for Kids

 While even older students are not yet ready to settle on a career choice, it benefits children to begin thinking about all the options available and what goes into choosing a career.
 Know the correct way to do it, can help students avoid falling for all the career planning myths that could lead them in the wrong direction.

 Children are aware of only the relatively small number of occupations to which they are exposed, for example, doctor, dentist, teacher, firefighter, police officer, and whatever it is their parents and relatives do to make a living.
-Learning about other occupations broadens their choices and increases the odds that they will be able to find careers that are suitable.
+Learning about other occupations broadens their choices and increases the odds that they will be able to find suitable careers.
 As they get closer to having to prepare for them, they can narrow down their choices and even begin to take related courses once they are in high school.

 How You Can Help Your Children With Career Exploration